This page covers the following topics:

 For this reason, it is recommended that large attachments and large numbers of files are saved and shared on other platforms.
-The Office 365 service comes with the OneDrive cloud storage service, which is well suited for this purpose.
+The Microsoft 365 service comes with the OneDrive cloud storage service, which is well suited for this purpose.

 For this reason, it is recommended that large attachments and large numbers of files are handled and shared on platforms other than the e-mail system.
-The Office 365 service comes with the OneDrive storage service, which is well suited for this purpose.
+The Microsoft 365 service comes with the OneDrive storage service, which is well suited for this purpose.

 Saving and sharing on OneDrive